otp-encrypt-js/otp-encrypt-js/README.md

 ### `decryptEncryptedMsg()`

 Decrypts the encrypted message with the same one-time-pad that it was encrypted with.
+Decrypts back to plaincode.

 ```javaScript
 decryptEncryptedMsg(encryptedMsg, otp)